coderefinery/presentations/2023-ISC-lightning_WS-challenges.md

 ]

 .right-column50[
-.quote[This is actually scaling up!]
+This is actually scaling up!
 ]

 ### Lecturer notes